 Draft East Wanneroo District Structure Plan

-The Western Australian Planning Commission (WAPC) is seeking public comment on the draft East Wanneroo District Structure Plan.
+The Western Australian Planning Commission (WAPC) sought public comment on the draft East Wanneroo District Structure Plan.

 What is the draft East Wanneroo District Structure Plan (DSP)?
 How can I have my say on the draft East Wanneroo DSP?